ceramic-sf/quick-boi-source/bolq.md

 The multiverse can be harnessed to outsource computations that all happen at the same time.
 ```

 The histories of particles from other universes are used to perform the computation in a quantum computer.
 The [flow of information](#information-flow) is not confined to a single history.
 In [Shor's algorithm](#shors-algorithm) separate computations are initiated in an infinite different fungible universes.
-The fact that a particle has [infinite](#countable-infinity) possible [universes that it can occupy](#photons-are-a-multiverse-object) provides a mechanism for vast computation to be perfrmed in parallel.
+The fact that a particle has [infinite](#countable-infinity) possible [universes that it can occupy](#photons-are-a-multiverse-object) provides a mechanism for vast computation to be performed in parallel.

 *Quantum parallelism is when different histories of computation combine.*